 I started Vikalinka because I simply wanted to record my recipes but very quickly realized that when I am blogging I am in my most creative state.
 I love pushing that side of myself and constantly finding that creativity has no limits.

 Cooking inspires me to share my food with people.
 I love having friends at my house and nothing brings me more joy than seeing people enjoying my meals and each other’s company.
-The best conversations happen around dinner table.
+The best conversations happen around a dinner table.
 It also inspires me to share what I know with others.
 It makes me so sad when I hear people say they see cooking as a chore I immediately want to show them it could be fun not to mention the practical aspect of it.

 How would you describe your cooking style?